 The will absorbed the two others, the memory and understanding, into itself, and concentrated them in LOVE; not but that they still subsisted, but their operations were in a manner imperceptible and passive.
 They were no longer stopped or slowed by the multiplicity, but collected and united in one, just as the rising of the sun does not extinguish the stars, but overpowers and absorbs them in the brightness of its incomparable glory.
 (Autobiography, Cp.
 8)

 Jeanne bore five children, of which two died.
-She accepted the death of her younger son from smallpox, and later, the mysterious death of her daughter, as being God’s will.
+She accepted the death of her infant son from smallpox, and the death of her eldest daughter a few years later, as God’s will.

 My youngest little boy took the distemper the same day with myself, and died for want of care.
 This blow indeed struck me to the heart, but yet, drawing strength from my weakness, I offered him up, and said to God as Job did, “Thou gavest him to me, and thou takest him from me; blessed be thy holy name.”
 The spirit of sacrifice possessed me so strongly, that, though I loved this child tenderly, I never shed a tear at hearing of his death.
 (Autobiography, Cp.
 15)

-Her life was a continual trial, yet she suffered all patiently in the belief that God was purifying her soul of self-pride, just as fire separates gold from impurities in the crucible.
+Her home life was a continual trial, yet she suffered all patiently in the belief that God was purifying her soul of self-pride.
 Years later, in prison, she told her spiritual director,

-Jeanne’s marriage ended in 1676 with the death of her husband.
-As soon as he died she said, “Oh, my God, thou hast broken my bonds!”
-But she was physically exhausted from the recent birth of her second daughter, and in addition she was in a state of moral despair that had begun a few years before:
+Upon the death of her husband in 1676, Jeanne exclaimed, “Oh, my God, thou hast broken my bonds!”
+But she could not celebrate her emancipation as she was physically exhausted from the birth of her second daughter, and was additionally in a state of moral despair that had begun a few years before:

-A widow at twenty-eight, with a newborn daughter and a young son, Jeanne remained with her mother-in-law for four more years.
-Then, in 1680, at thirty-two, she conceived the idea of moving to Geneva.
+Jeanne found herself a widow at twenty-eight with three children to care for, so she remained with her mother-in-law for four more years.
+In 1680, at thirty-two, she conceived the idea of moving to Geneva.
 There she envisioned using her wealth and her knowledge of nursing to found hospitals and convert people through charitable works.
 To this end she was corresponding with a priest in Geneva named Francois de La Combe: they had met many years earlier and had formed a lifelong friendship.
-It was in this state of happy anticipation–of beginning a new life in a new place, of being near her friend–that she had a second awakening:
+It was in this state of happy anticipation–of beginning a new life in a new place and of being near her friend–that she had a second awakening: